nefarius/HydraHook/samples/HydraHook-OpenCV/README.md

 ## About

+> [!CAUTION]
+> This sample app is still rough around the edges and hasn't been tested thoroughly with many games yet.
+Use with caution (or help finishing it) when testing!

 This sample wires up HydraHook's D3D11 and D3D12 Present hooks with minimal OpenCV usage.
 It clears the back buffer to a teal color as a visual proof that the overlay is rendering.
 OpenCV is consumed via vcpkg.

 ## Building